lokesh0177/lokesh0177/README.md

 - 👋 Hi, I’m @Lokesh
-- 👀 I’m interested in web development
+- 👀 I’m interested in software development, data science
-- 🌱 I’m currently learning front end development
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... gmail:lokesharya78@gmail.com

 <!---
 lokesh0177/lokesh0177 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.